 – Click on the image to enlarge or purchase –

 Levi Jackson Wilderness Road State Park is a park located just south of London, Kentucky in Laurel County.
 The park encompasses 896 acres, and includes a section of the Wilderness Road that early settlers used to reach Kentucky.
 The park is named for Levi Jackson, an early Kentucky pioneer.
-It features two historic recreations of pioneer life.
-The Mountain Life Museum is a restored pioneer village that includes seven buildings with tools and household items.
+It features two historic recreations of pioneer life: The Mountain Life Museum and McHargue’s Mill.

 – Click on the image to enlarge or purchase –